Tiny Result Library in Go

 Functional Flavor

-I built this Result library not to rewrite Go’s philosophy, but to cope with it.
+I built this Result library not to rewrite Go’s philosophy, but to work with it.
 It’s a small abstraction that helps me write cleaner, more composable code—especially in projects where performance isn’t critical and developer happiness matters more.